 If you’re taking a self-guided tour of Jackson, as we did, keep your eyes peeled for the many Freedom Trail markers that point out the sites of historic events like the sit-in at Woolworth’s and the Greyhound Bus Station where Freedom Riders in the 1960s traveled in from across the country to be purposely arrested inside illegally segregated areas, challenging the city’s non-enforcement of Supreme Court rulings.

 Of course, the ultimate destination to educate yourself is the Mississippi Civil Rights Museum.
 My full-body chills gave way to anger when I watched a short film about NAACP field secretary’s Medgar Evers assassination by a member of the Ku Klux Klan.
 I felt nauseated when I stepped in the immersive display of lynchings, complete with visuals and graphic sound effects.
 This is a place to make yourself uncomfortable with our history and I cannot recommend it enough.

 I felt extreme admiration and love for all the Freedom Riders who had so much to lose, yet carried on anyway.
 And, finally—after the last gallery that posed the question “where do we go from here?”—I left with a sense of hope after reading the powerful words of Mississippi activists devoting their lives to changing the landscape of the South for all future generations to come.

 Go now — or plan your trip to Jackson for later

 We fully realize the implication of promoting travel during a global pandemic, and we only want you to plan road trips if you are following CDC guidelines, monitoring local health advisories and quarantining when you get home.
-While we are confident in the vaccine starting to be distributed, we would never suggest you go anywhere that is not exercising safety precautions.
+While we are confident in the vaccine, we would never suggest you go anywhere without it or to a city that is not exercising safety precautions.

 Big K.R.I.T. mural by Birdcap